 Nyoirin-ji Temple and the Grave of Go-daigo

 For many who visit Yoshino, the main attractions are, apart from the thousands of cherry blossoms in the spring, are Kinpusen-ji and Yoshimizu Shrine.
-Sadly, another historically significant site at Yoshino is left unfrequented by many: Nyoirin-ji Temple [如意輪寺].
-The resting place of none other than Go-daigo, Nyoirin-ji Temple sounds like it would draw scores of people, but getting around Yoshino is fairly confusing.
-Not to worry though; today we will be sure to give you to find this somewhat hidden temple.
+Sadly, another historically significant site at Yoshino is left unfrequented by many: Nyoirin-ji Temple.
+It is the resting place of none other than Emperor Go-daigo.

 Nyoirin-ji originated in the 10th century, but only became popular after Emperor Go-daigo came to Yoshino.
 In 1336, he decreed Nyoirin-ji as the temple to pray for peace for the Southern Court.
 Though this is not a big temple, it certainly played a big role in Go-daigo’s government.